Payment Terms and Methods

 For US-Based Clients, Bank-to-Bank Payments

-We offer two payment methods that do not incur a three percent payment processing fee: Zelle® and Dwolla.
+We offer two payment methods that don’t incur a four percent (4%) payment processing fee: Zelle® and Dwolla.

 Several large US banks offer Zelle®, which is a bank-to-bank payment system that allows you to make pay via email or your phone.
 If you already have an account with Bank of America, Capital One, Chase, 1stBANK, USbank, or Wells Fargo, just go your bank’s website, and send your payment to email@example.com.
 If you don’t bank with any of those firms, Zelle® can complete the transaction, as long as your bank is in the United States.